Blog

 Keep your hairline where it is

-How Does Finasteride for Hair Loss Treatment Work?
+How Does Oral Finasteride Work for Hair Loss?

 Finasteride tablets belong to a class of medications called 5 alpha-reductase inhibitors, or 5-ARIs.
 It works by inhibiting the action of the 5 alpha-reductase enzyme, which is involved in converting testosterone into the hormone dihydrotestosterone (DHT).

 DHT plays a central role in male pattern baldness.
-If you’re genetically prone to hair loss, DHT can bind to receptors in your hair follicles and cause them to miniaturize, resulting in a gradual loss of hair around your hairline, crown or across your scalp.
+If you’re genetically prone to hair loss, this androgen hormone can bind to receptors in your hair follicles and cause them to miniaturize, resulting in a gradual loss of hair around your hairline, crown, or across your scalp.

 By inhibiting the 5 alpha-reductase enzyme, finasteride significantly reduces the amount of DHT in your bloodstream, shielding your hair follicles from DHT-related damage.

-Another study from Japan, which covered ten years of finasteride use, found that more than 90 percent of men with androgenetic hair loss who use finasteride experience improvements.
+Another study from Japan, which covered 10 years of finasteride use, found that more than 90 percent of men with androgenetic hair loss who use finasteride experience improvements.

 In short, finasteride works, with most men experiencing improvements in their hair growth and density with treatment.